Affiliate Marketing For You!

 It really isn’t.
 I promise you.
 Just hear me out!

 When you sign up for any affiliate network (or a merchant directly) you will be provided with a unique link to the merchant site.
-They maybe links to specific products on the merchant site or just one generic link to their home page.
+They might be links to specific products on the merchant site or just one generic link to their home page.

 It really is as simple as that.
 Honest.